 - Stir to combine all the ingredients and break up any clumps of chia seeds.

 - Turn off or remove the pot from heat.

 - Quickly stir in the potato flakes until evenly moistened.
 Stir in more potato flakes if the mixture seems too loose.
-Note: When we use Bob's Red Mill creamy potato flakes we usually add a little more.
+Or, add more milk if the potatoes are not creamy enough.

 GardenCuizine Nutrition AnalysisGood Source: dietary Fiber, Riboflavin, Niacin, Vitamin B6, Calcium, Potassium